N-A-D/Rift/README.md

 # What is an Entity Component System?
 An entity component system is a framework for decoupling data and logic.
 The framework separates resposibilities into three parts: entities, components, and systems.
 Entities group together components in order to describe some object in the world, where each component is itself a logicless collection of data that describes some smaller idea.
-Systems deliver entity behaviours based on the components and entity has.
+Systems deliver entity behaviours based on the components an entity has.
 Hence, an entity can change the way it behaves in the world by simply adding/removing components as it sees fit.

 For more information about entity component systems and component based design in general, check out these links:
 [Wikipedia](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)